 Live within geographic reference to a Guild Mortgage branch or office in their city, county or state, as

-In its third year, the Guild Giving Foundation awarded scholarships to applicants from across the country.
+In its fifth year, the Guild Giving Foundation awarded scholarships to applicants from across the country.

 I have decided to spend my years of college at the University of Florida in their Honors College!
 I am majoring in Finance, and I hope to graduate with my master’s degree in Finance at the end of my four years.
 A Master of Finance degree will allow me to explore the Mortgage Industry more in-depth, and hopefully start a great career.
 The Guild Giving Scholarship helps my family and me tremendously with paying for college.
 Earning this scholarship is such a fantastic opportunity and allows me to alleviate some of the financial stress my parents may have while I am in college.
 This scholarship money also allows me to participate in charitable organizations rather than getting a part-time job to fund my room and board.
 I am very grateful for this scholarship and can’t wait to see what the future holds.
 Thank you so much for this wonderful opportunity!